ctl::json is a header-only C++ library for manipulating JSON data.

 (3) |

-In addition, there exists the fourth one as a private
+In addition, there exists the seventh one as a private

 member for creating the fallback node.